Povstalec/StargateJourney/computercraft/stargate_interface.md

 Returns a number of ticks for which Stargate has been active.

 **Returns**
-1. `number` The number of ticks the Stargate has been active for returns is 0 if it's inactive.
+1. `number` The number of ticks the Stargate has been active for, returns `0` if it's inactive.

 **See also**
 - [Minecraft tick](https://minecraft.fandom.com/wiki/Tick)